German submarine U-869: Cause of sinking

 Gary Gentile, a noted wreck diver, researcher, and author, rejects Chatteron and Kohler's theory.
 He cites attack logs and eyewitness accounts from the crew of two destroyer escorts suggesting that the U-boat was initially damaged with a hedgehog launched by the USS Howard D. Crow and then subsequently damaged with a depth charge by the accompanying USS Koiner.

-The United States Coast Guard, in its official evaluation of the evidence, discarded the circle-running torpedo theory and awarded the sinking to the two destroyers.
+The United States Coast Guard, in its official evaluation, rejected the circle-running torpedo theory and awarded the sinking to the two destroyers.
 This was confirmed by Marlyn Berkey, who was on a destroyer as part of the Pacific fleet entering New York Harbor after the war's end; the submarine showed up on sonar, Berkey's destroyer depth charged the sub, it sank as evidenced by oil and debris that floated on the surface; the destroyer's crew was allowed to place a broom upside down atop the mainmast coming into New York, which meant "clean sweep".
 Contributing to their findings are two damage holes in the wreck of U-869, which are more consistent with the attack reports that cited two explosions than with the circle runner theory which would only explain one hole.
 The official records state that U-869 was destroyed on 11 February 1945 by two U.S. destroyer escorts, Howard D. Crow and Koiner.
 John Chatterton, one of the divers who discovered U-869 in 1991, states in Wreck Diving Magazine his belief that the two U.S. destroyer escorts attacked the wreck of U-869 after the U-boat had been struck by her own torpedo.

-Lone survivor
+Survival of crew member

-Only one crew member survived by virtue of not having been aboard.
+One crew member survived by virtue of not having been aboard.
 Second Radio Officer Herbert Guschewski came down with pneumonia and pleurisy shortly before the boat's departure.
-Like the families of the crew, Guschewski did not know what happened to his fellow sailors until 1999.
+Like others, Guschewski did not learn what happened to the crew until 1999.
 He watched a program which eventually became the PBS NOVA episode "Hitler's Lost Sub" and contacted the producers shortly afterward, who interviewed him and placed a portion of it in the 2000 American broadcast.